Overview

 Osteoporosis and Metabolic Bone Disease SIG

-The Osteoporosis SIG aims to provide a regular update for general rheumatologists on topical issues in osteoporosis and metabolic bone disease.
-In addition, it highlights the importance of osteoporosis and ensures that this key specialist area maintains a high profile at BSR Annual Conference.
-The role of the group also includes coordinating responses to new policy documents in the field of osteoporosis, including NICE guidance, ensuring that the views of practicing rheumatologists with an interest in osteoporosis are taken into account.
+The Osteoporosis SIG aims to provide regular updates for general rheumatology practitioners on osteoporosis and metabolic bone disease.
+The SIG aims to highlight the importance of osteoporosis and ensures that this key specialist area maintains a high profile at BSR Annual Conference.

 Pain SIG